xbouroseu/synergo-python/README.md

 #### 1. (Optional) Download Synergo client
 Download Synergo client software [here](https://synergo.software.informer.com/download/).
-Synergo works properly only in **Windows** currently.
+Synergo currently works properly only in **Windows**.
 There are example models included here which you can open and modify.

 #### 2. Clone repository
 ```sh